philzook58/philzook58.github.io/_posts/2018-12-23-a-simple-interior-point-linear-programming-solver-in-python.markdown

 Fourier Motzkin and resolution are similar methods.
 In Fourier motzkin, you eliminate variables in linear inequalities by using algebra to bring that variable by itself on one side of the inequality and then matching up all the <= to all the uses of >= of that variable.
 There are packages that compute these things.
 See CDD or Polyhedra.jl

 Resolution takes boolean formula.
-You can eliminate a variable q from a CNF formula by taking all the negated instances $latex \not q$ and combining them with all positive instances.
+You can eliminate a variable q from a CNF formula by taking all the negated instances $ \not q$ and combining them with all positive instances.